antoniojamore/restaurant-menu/README.md

 # restaurant-menu
-A text-based program to demonstrate class hierarchies using classes and methods in Java.
+A text-based program that shows a restaurant menu to the user.
+Including item descriptions, prices, calories, and various attributes.
+Demonstrates hierarchies using classes and methods.